wgroeneveld/brainbaking/content/post/lean-doctorate.md

 Publishing these pages as a website using `Hugo` makes it very easy to share a link and ask someone for feedback.
 Of course, before simply pushing everything into the open, your supervisor (and possibly your Faculty) should agree with this.
 But after showing the advantages of being open, I'm sure that won't be a big problem.

+##### _Demo or die_

+_Closing the feedback loop_ might not be that simple: professors are usually extremely busy and have a tight schedule, so don't expect them to read every long piece you've written.
+Most PhD students meet with their supervisor once a month, just like me.
+I know students who are less lucky and have more trouble squeezing in a meeting.
+If you're really unlucky, your supervisor might not show any interest at all in your research.
+That's quite sad and should not happen.

+In most agile software development companies, teams present their progress weekly or every two weeks.
+This is a short moment of reflection that allows for (in their case last-minute) feedback from all stakeholders.
+I try to emulate this principle by meeting with my supervisor once a month, and meeting with another interested party _in the field_ - also once a month.
+If you plan this in alternating two weeks, you can gather feedback every 14 days.

+The added benefit of gathering feedback from people in the field is another important **angle of approach**.
+The result is not a pure theoretical academic work but a good balance between theory and practice.
+Our Engineering & Technology Faculty at KU Leuven obliges PhD students to write a valorisation report to prove applicability.
+Another thing more easily checked off...

+##### Reading

+Another way to tap into the brains of others is to simply _read_.
+Reading books related to your subject will spark new ideas and might even make you rethink certain options.
+Static feedback is still feedback, even if it's your own responsibility to interpret written opinions of others.

+I am not talking about your typical academic literature, but also about popular science books, philosophy, sociology and psychology, ... - anything that even remotely _touches_ upon your research questions might be worth looking into.
+I prioritize my reading list **based on interest** instead of relevance: embrace the possibility for new ideas coming from _any_ direction.
+For example, I'm researching non-cognitive skills in software engineering;  [Work Rules!](https://www.goodreads.com/book/show/22875447-work-rules?ac=1&from_search=true), [Mindset](https://www.goodreads.com/book/show/40745.Mindset?ac=1&from_search=true) and [The Reflective Practitioner](https://www.goodreads.com/book/show/134454.The_Reflective_Practitioner?ac=1&from_search=true) are currently on my list.

 #### Planning

 Another useful tip you hear often might be to "try to work on a weekly basis".
 They are talking about _planning_ your week.
 If planning a whole doctorate is too difficult (it is, and it's scope will change often) - simply plan each week.
 I use [Trello](https://trello.com/b/xbb3Wh56/phd-wouter) for that and you guessed it - it's open to the public.
 It's a bit more intricate than your average "todo - doing - done" list, but not by much: